publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s636.md

  __Reauthorization of Bond Waiver Test Program__

     [Pub.
 L. 102–190, div.
-A, title VIII, § 813(a)][/us/pl/102/190/s813/a]–(e), Dec.
+A, title VIII][/us/pl/102/190/dA/tVIII], § 813(a)–(e), Dec.
 5, 1991, [105 Stat.
 1424][/us/stat/105/1424], authorized the Secretary of Defense to grant surety bond exemptions to certain participants in the Minority Small Business and Capital Ownership Development Program who were awarded construction contracts by the Department of Defense before Oct.
 1, 1994.

  __Emergency Direct Loans for Small Business Concerns Located in Communities Adversely Affected by Troop Deployments During Persian Gulf Conflict__

     [Pub.
 L. 102–190, div.
-A, title X, § 1087][/us/pl/102/190/s1087], Dec.
+A, title X][/us/pl/102/190/dA/tX], § 1087, Dec.
 5, 1991, [105 Stat.
 1483][/us/stat/105/1483], authorized emergency direct loans to small business concerns located in counties in which at least 5 small business concerns suffered severe economic injury resulting from deployment, after July 31, 1990, of troops in connection with Persian Gulf conflict, provided that loan amounts could not exceed $50,000 to any small business concern, and provided for source of loan funds, applications for loans, definitions, regulations to implement loan program, and expiration of loan authority at end of 270-day period beginning on date on which loan applications were first accepted.

  __Termination of Microloan Demonstration Program__

 [Pub.
-L. 102–140, title VI, § 609(j)][/us/pl/102/140/s609/j], Oct.
+L. 102–140, title VI][/us/pl/102/140/tVI], § 609(j), Oct.
 28, 1991, [105 Stat.
 831][/us/stat/105/831], as amended by [Pub.
-L. 103–403, title II, § 203][/us/pl/103/403/s203], Oct.
+L. 103–403, title II][/us/pl/103/403/tII], § 203, Oct.
 22, 1994, [108 Stat.
 4181][/us/stat/108/4181], provided that:

 > “The demonstration program established by subsection (h) \[amending this section\] shall terminate on October 1, 1997.”